openaps/docs/docs/docs/Usage and maintenance/monitoring-OpenAPS.md

 ## Apache-chainsaw
 ![Apache picture](../Images/apache_chainsaw.jpg)
 If your computer and rig are on the same wifi network you can use Apache Chainsaw2 from a pc (running windows/mac/linux) to watch your logs.
 Chainsaw2 main advantages are:
-1) Easy setup.
+* Easy setup.
-1) Strong filtering capabilities.
+* Strong filtering capabilities.
-1) Strong finding capabilities.
+* Strong finding capabilities.
-1) Coloring capabilities.
+* Coloring capabilities.
-1) Adding marker capabilities.
+* Adding marker capabilities.
-1) Logs can be searched for a long time (kept localy on the rig).
+* Logs can be searched for a long time (kept localy on the rig).
-1) Can tail new data.
+* Can tail new data.

-example picture:

 ### To setup apache chainsaw on your computer, follow the following instructons:
 1) Download the following version of apache chainsaw from here: https://github.com/tzachi-dar/logging-chainsaw/releases/download/2.0.0.1/apache-chainsaw-2.0.0-standalone.zip (please note this version was changed to fit the openaps project, other releases of appach chainsaw will not work with a rpii).
-1) Unzip the file.
+2) Unzip the file.
-1) On your pc, create a configuration file called openaps.xml with the following data (for example notepad openaps.xml):
+3) On your pc, create a configuration file called openaps.xml with the following data (for example notepad openaps.xml):
     ```
     <?xml version="1.0" encoding="UTF-8" ?>
     <!DOCTYPE log4j:configuration >